Staffordshire Bull Terriers

 APPEARANCE:

-The Staffordshire Bull Terrier is the oldest of the three bully breeds, and is also the smallest and most Terrier-like.
-Most Staffordshire Bull Terriers stand between 14 and 16 inches tall at the shoulder.
-Males of this breed normally weigh between 28 to 38 pounds, and females normally weigh between 24 to 34 pounds.
-In recent years some American breeders have been breeding Staffordshire Bull Terriers than are much larger, but such dogs are ineligible in the show ring.
-Staffordshire Bull Terriers should ideally be squarely proportioned, meaning that they should be equally as long as they are tall.
-However, some breed members are significantly longer.
-Staffordshire Bull Terriers are very muscular, and would never be considered lean.
-However, this dog is considerably less stocky than the other Bully Breeds.
-The tail of the Staffordshire Bull Terrier is of medium length, low-set and tapers to a point.
-The tail of this breed is very rarely docked, a procedure which is actually illegal in many countries.
+The Staffordshire Bull Terrier is the oldest of the three Bully breeds and is also the smallest and most Terrier-like.
+Most stand between 14 and 16 inches tall at the shoulder, with males typically weighing between 28 to 38 pounds and females between 24 to 34 pounds.
+In recent years, some American breeders have been producing larger Staffordshire Bull Terriers, but such dogs are ineligible for the show ring.
+Ideally, the breed should be squarely proportioned, meaning it should be as long as it is tall, though some individuals may be noticeably longer.
+Staffordshire Bull Terriers are very muscular but less stocky than the other Bully breeds and would never be considered lean.
+The breed’s tail is of medium length, low-set, and tapers to a point, and it is very rarely docked, a procedure that is actually illegal in many countries.

 GROOMING REQUIREMENTS: